 Ethical non-monogamy

 Ethical non-monogamy is a wide umbrella term for any relationship where individuals can have multiple romantic and sexual partners at the same time.
 It includes polyamory, open relationships, relationship anarchy, and several other types of relationships between more than two individuals.
-Ethically non-monogamous relationships can be casual, committed, open, exclusive, dating or sex-only, or some combination of these categories, and people in these sort of relationships might or may not use terms such as boyfriend, girlfriend, or partner to describe each other.

-However according to psychology there are 7 kinds of relationships
+However, according to psychology, there are 7 kinds of relationships

-• Infatuation: just passion
+Infatuation: just passion

-• Friendship: only intimacy
+Friendship: only intimacy

-• Empty love: commitment solely
+Empty love: commitment solely

-• Romantic love: passion and intimacy
+Romantic love: passion and intimacy

-• Fatuous love: passion and commitment
+Fatuous love: passion and commitment

-• Companionate love: intimacy with commitment
+Companionate love: intimacy with commitment

-• Consummate love: passion, intimacy with commitment
+Consummate love: passion, intimacy with commitment

-How to define your relationship
+How do you define your relationship?

 When it comes to dating, romantic relationships, and sex, it is essential for partners to be transparent about what form of relationship they want and to ensure they are on the same page.